Small boat crossings surge 60% to new record in 2022 and ‘could get worse’ next year

 Announcing a new package of punitive laws in December, the prime minister said the government would only create more safe and legal routes after it “gets a grip of illegal migration”.

-Under British law, people must be physically present in the country to claim asylum but there is no visa for reaching the UK for that purpose.
+Under British law, people must be physically present in the country to claim asylum, but there is no visa available for those wishing to reach the UK for that purpose.

-While bespoke schemes have been set up for Afghanistan, Hong Kong and Ukraine, wider resettlement schemes only saw 1,391 refugees brought to the UK in the year to September, compared to almost 86,000 people who claimed asylum after travelling independently in the same period.
+While bespoke schemes have been set up for migrants from Afghanistan, Hong Kong and Ukraine, wider resettlement schemes only saw 1,391 refugees brought to the UK in the year to September, compared with almost 86,000 people who claimed asylum after travelling independently in the same period.

-The vast majority of applications are stuck in a record Home Office backlog, which has been worsened by a policy of declaring people who travelled through safe countries “inadmissible” for consideration, but having few countries to send them to.
+The vast majority of applications are stuck in a record Home Office backlog, which has been worsened by a policy of declaring people who have travelled through safe countries “inadmissible” for consideration while having few countries to send them to.

-The Rwanda scheme has been declared lawful overall by the High Court, but charities may appeal the ruling and judges overturned every decision considered relating to individual asylum seekers.
+The Rwanda scheme has been declared lawful overall by the High Court, but charities may yet appeal against the ruling, and judges overturned every decision they considered in relation to eight individual asylum seekers.

-Earlier this year, a senior National Crime Agency official told journalists that while it was attempting to arrest smugglers in France and attack their supply chains, Channel crossings were being driven by “a degree of supply and demand”.
+Earlier this year, a senior National Crime Agency official told journalists that while the agency was attempting to arrest smugglers in France and attack their supply chains, Channel crossings were being driven by “a degree of supply and demand”.

 He said migrants on the French coast are “determined to cross the Channel” after making long journeys at great financial cost.

-Suella Braverman claimed that new laws aiming to allow the government to refuse asylum to people arriving on dinghies would act as a deterrent, but an internal Home Office research document from September 2020 advised ministers that many asylum seekers “have little to no understanding” of UK law.
+Home secretary Suella Braverman claimed that new laws aiming to allow the government to refuse asylum to people arriving on dinghies would act as a deterrent, but an internal Home Office research document from September 2020 advised ministers that many asylum seekers “have little to no understanding” of UK law.

 The report warned that refugees “can be displaced into irregular migration routes by limited or absent legal and safe migration routes”.

-The Royal Navy will hand responsibility for small boat crossings in the English Channel back to the Home Office later in January after eight months of “primacy”.
+The Royal Navy will hand responsibility for small-boat crossings in the English Channel back to the Home Office later in January, after eight months of “primacy”.

 A new Small Boats Operational Command, led by the Border Force but supported by the National Crime Agency, Royal Navy and other bodies, will be taking charge of efforts to disrupt crossings and process arrivals.